 When you think of purchasing and procurement, always remember that purchasing is a smaller part of the overarching procurement process.
 Since it involves the buying of actual products or services, it includes the transactional part too, which is receiving goods and the subsequent payment.
 In the overall procurement process, purchasing is only related to:

-Step 1: Order acknowledgment
+Step 1: Order acknowledgement

 Step 2: Shipment notices and receipts